-The total word count of the text, including all sections and supplemental data, should not exceed 8000 words for research articles.
-An article may contain up to 10 figures and/or tables.
+There is no word count limit for research articles.
+An article may contain up to 15 figures and/or tables.
 Gene symbols should be italicized; protein products of the loci are not italicized.
 Nonstandard abbreviations should be defined when first used in the text.
 Use of abbreviations should be kept at a minimum.
 Manuscript file types that we can accept for submission include Word and RTF.

 The text should be double spaced and pages should be numbered.
 Although summaries need to be entered as text files separate from the body of the manuscript during the online submission process, they should also be included within the manuscript file as usual.